Emergent Chaos-Like Dynamics of Spin-Orbit Torque-Driven Magnetic Transitions: Results

-The first time series was recorded at an applied field close to saturation such that persistent nucleation of a skyrmion in the dot is not allowed \cite{kern2022deterministic}.
-Still, we observe a transient change of out-of-plane magnetisation inside the dot during and some nanoseconds after applying the SOT pulse (Fig.~\ref{fig:exp+sim}a).
-The magnetisation in the dot never entirely switches, though, and images taken before and several nanoseconds after the pulse appear homogeneously magnetised.
-This observation matches our simulation for this field regime, predicting only a transient coherent canting of spins in the dot.
-As the only difference, the experimentally detected dynamics is slower than the simulations predict, which we mainly attribute to the generic choice of the damping parameter in the simulations.
-This slowdown is consistently observed in all our experimentally recorded movies.
+The first time series in Fig.~\ref{fig:exp+sim}a was recorded near saturation field such that skyrmion nucleation in the dot is suppressed~\cite{kern2022deterministic}.
+Still, we observe transient changes of the out-of-plane magnetization inside the dot emerging during and lasting for up to twenty nanoseconds after applying the current-induced SOT pulse (Fig.~\ref{fig:exp+sim}a).
+The magnetization in the dot never fully switches, though, and images taken before and tens of nanoseconds after the pulse appear homogeneously magnetized.
+This observation matches our expectations from the simulation for this field regime, predicting only a transient coherent canting of spins in the dot.
+As the only notable difference, the simulated dynamics is faster than observed in the experiment, which we mainly attribute to the damping parameter in the simulations that was taken from literature and that we did not arbitrarily fine-tune to reproduce the experimental timescales (see Methods for simulation details).
+This apparently faster dynamics is consistently observed in all our simulations.

-The type of dynamics dramatically changes when lowering the applied field to a regime where switching becomes possible (Fig.~\ref{fig:exp+sim}b).
-In this case, the first current pulse in the pump-probe experiment nucleates the magnetic texture in the dot, which is then present at the beginning of all following cycles.
-As a result, we generally detect a substantially increased contrast due to the switched magnetisation in the dot in line with the simulations.
-Most strikingly, we image SOT-driven deformation and elongation of the magnetisation texture evolving from the dot into the non-modified magnetic film, which finally results in the break-off and detachment of magnetic textures (Fig.~\ref{fig:exp+sim}b).
-More imaging examples of SOT-driven dynamics, including deformation and stripe-out, can be found in Extended Data Fig.~\ref{fig:ext2}.
+The type of dynamics changes dramatically when the applied field is reduced to a regime where switching becomes possible (Fig.~\ref{fig:exp+sim}b).
+In this case, the initialization current pulse in the pump--probe experiment nucleates the magnetic texture in the dot, which is then present at the beginning of all following cycles.
+Compared to the previous case, we therefore generally detect a substantially increased contrast as a result of the switched magnetization in the dot, in line with the simulations.
+Most strikingly, we observe SOT-driven deformation and elongation of the magnetization texture evolving from the dot into the surrounding non-modified magnetic film, culminating in shedding, where magnetic textures break-off and detach from the dot (Fig.~\ref{fig:exp+sim}b).
+Additional regimes presented in the Supplementary Fig.~2 include deformation and stripe-out dynamics.
+Across all cases, experimental observations are in good qualitative agreement with simulations.